-This paper conducts the first systematic analysis of the effect of CEO tenure on risk-taking.
+This paper conducts a systematic analysis of the effect of CEO tenure on risk-taking.
 We document an overall positive relation between tenure and risk-taking.
-Our results suggest that the dominant channel through which CEO tenure affects risk-taking may not be power, human capital investment, or experiences.
-Instead, the results are consistent with the hypothesis that the declining career concerns associated with longer tenure increase the risk-taking incentives of a CEO.
-Consistent with recent theoretical work, we also show that the effect of career concerns on risk-taking depends on the information asymmetry about CEO ability.
+The results are inconsistent with viewing tenure primarily as an indicator of human capital investment.
+Though we can not rule out the explanations based on the power and experience effects of tenure, our results are more consistent with interpreting tenure as the career concerns of a manager.
+Consistent with this interpretation and recent theoretical work, we show that the effect of CEO tenure on risk-taking depends on the information asymmetry about CEO ability.

 Keywords: Corporate Governance, CEO Tenure, Risk Taking, Pay-Performance Sensitivity, Pay-Volatility Sensitivity, Career Concern, Managerial Power, Entrenchment, Experience, Human Capital Investment